 It was converted briefly into a concert venue and roller-disco with some occasional film use but a while after closing, part of the auditorium suffered from damage with a fire.

 It was repaired and re-opened on 8th June 1985 as a nightclub called The Fridge.
 Old refrigerator doors were hung on the facade of the building, but the interior was kept intact and painted plain black, which hid all the decorative features.

 The Fridge became one of the main alternative nightclubs in London and was particulary successful with its gay themed nights known as the Daisy Chain, Venus Rising (for lesbians only) and Love Muscle XXX where anything and everything happened; until 1999 when the venue went a little more ‘straight’.

 In recent years the management have seen the errors of painting the place all black and have embarked on a restoration scheme which has kept the black walls but picked out all decorative details in gold leaf.
-It continues as a popular nightclub and there are many historic photographs and historic details on The Fridge website given on the right.
+It continues as a popular nightclub, by 2013 known as the Electric Brixton.

 Just login to your account and subscribe to this theater